0xa1d/0xa1d.github.io/index.md

 - [Misc](https://0xa1d.github.io/cheatsheet#misc)

 ## Progress
-I have done 42 boxes including 9 actives as of June, 04.
+I have done 43 boxes including 10 actives as of July, 01.
 There are 16 boxes left on my to-do list of retired machines.
 I'm also planning to get Pro Hacker rank before taking the course (Hacker atm).

-*Last updated : 30/06/20*
+*Last updated : 01/07/20*